 - Mind-Control Eyes: Whenever Naraku begins to influence him, his pupils disappear.

 - Necessarily Evil: Continues to follow Naraku's orders, even after regaining his memories, because it's the only way he can remain close enough to kill him.

 - Nice Guy: Default mode when he isn't being controlled.

 - Self-Made Orphan: He killed his father while possessed.

 - Shrinking Violet: Before the possession.

 - The Undead: The only thing that keeps him "alive" is the Shikon shard on his back.
-When Naraku reclaims it, however, Kikyo's lingering influence brings him back.
+When Naraku reclaims it, however, Kikyo's lingering light brings him back.

 - Unwanted Revival